Having become a traditional beauty, many Vietnamese families go to the pagodas to pray for good luck for both families and relatives.

 Lieu Hanh is one of The Four Immortals in Vietnamese folk religion, and also a leading figure in the mother goddess cult Đạo Mẫu.

-Visiting Phu Tay Ho, you can also enjoy the fresh air of West Lake with cool breezes.
+Visiting Phu Tay Ho, you can also enjoy the fresh air and cool breezes of West Lake, one of the beautiful lakes in Hanoi.

 7. Bach Ma Temple